 Applicants are encouraged to consider the following aspects, which address the assessment criteria of the programme, when preparing a project proposal:

-The clinical or social care need, health economic case and impact on the NHS or social care system, patients or service users, must be clearly articulated.
-The proposed research must be highly relevant to the needs and priorities of the NHS and/or social care system and must respond to an existing clinical or social care need.
+The clinical or social care need, health economic case and impact on the NHS or social care system, patients and service users, must be clearly articulated.
+The proposed research must be highly relevant to the needs and healthcare priorities of the NHS and/or social care system and must respond to an existing clinical or social care need.
+A clear case has to be made on how the proposed technology might influence practice.
 Applicants should be aware of the latest national strategies and policies, including the NHS Long Term Plan, DHSC’s areas of interest and the NHS Core20PLUS5.
-A clear case has to be made on how the proposed technology might influence practice.
+For earlier stage proposals, evidence must be presented that a novel technology will be the ultimate output of the project, delivering a clear benefit to patients or service users and practice within the NHS or social care system.
 The need and advantages over the current gold standard and any constraints in adoption must be clearly articulated.
-Evidence must be presented that a novel technology will be the ultimate output of the project, delivering a clear benefit to patients or service users and practice within the NHS or social care system.
+For later stage proposals, this should include a strong health economic case that takes into account the clinical or care pathway that will be disrupted, highlighting advantages over the current gold standard and any constraints in potential adoption.
+The proposal should clearly explain how the ultimate output is the required evidence to support the adoption of the new technology.

-Applicants must demonstrate how the proposed technology presents a significant level of innovation, providing an advance over currently available commercial products.
+Applicants must demonstrate how the proposed device or technology presents a significant level of innovation, providing an advance over currently commercially available products.
 The proposal will need to articulate how the project will generate relevant data to drive adoption and how adoption of the technology would lead to a change in practice or better adherence to existing clinical guidelines.

 Applicants will need to provide evidence to support the case for further development based on work to date and/or evidence from the literature.
+For projects focusing on real-world evaluation, applicants will also be required to provide evidence of safety and efficacy of the technology, including evidence from the literature, to support the case for the evaluation study.
 Details of key data generated in previous studies that support the project should be clearly described.
 Any claims or assertions made about the technology, including in the plain English summary, must have references provided.

 The quality of the project plan, including the technological content and risk mitigation strategy, is integral to any application for funding.
 The proposed project must be focused on a specific clinical or social care application, with the characteristics of the proposed technology or intervention clearly defined.
 Project aims and objectives must be realistic in terms of time and resources requested.
-It is vital to add as much detail as possible on research design and methodology.
+It is vital that there is as much detail as possible provided on research design and methodology.
 The project plan must adequately address aims and objectives, with a clear description of work packages, deliverables and milestones, and identify the main technical and regulatory barriers.
-Key risks to successful completion of the project should be clearly described, and appropriate steps to mitigate these risks must be proposed, such as delays to supply of services/products from subcontractors or, where a clinical trial is involved, clear recruitment timelines must be proposed.
+Key risks to successful completion of the project should be clearly described, and appropriate steps to mitigate these risks must be proposed, such as delays to the supply of services/products from subcontractors or, where a clinical trial is involved, clear recruitment timelines including appropriate stop/go criteria must be proposed.
 If ethical approval for any part of the project is required, the timelines must be clearly indicated.
 Applicants are encouraged to discuss ethical approval requirements with their local Clinical Research Network and the Health Research Authority.
+Consideration should be given to inherent ethnic and other biases in developing, testing and evaluating medical devices and AI applications with specific cohorts and datasets, and applicants should follow evolving MHRA guidance on demonstrating how they intend to address bias.
+Guidance on increasing ethnic minority participation in trials is available through the government-funded INCLUDE framework.

 The strength of the project team and project management arrangements must be clearly articulated.
-Arrangements for managing the project must be adequate, and the roles of costed team members must be clearly described.
-Project teams are expected to have included expertise in all areas relevant to develop the proposed technology towards commercialisation.
-Any evidence of previous product development should be included.
-It is possible to request resources for external expertise, for example consultants for health economics or regulatory development.
+Arrangements for managing the project must be adequate and the roles of team members must be clearly described.
+Project teams are expected to have included expertise in all areas relevant to develop the proposed technology towards commercialisation and/or implementation.
+It is possible to request resources for external expertise, e.g. consultants for health economics or regulatory development.
 Teams are advised to appoint a project manager to coordinate and oversee project activities.
 Early career researchers are welcome to apply as a lead, as long as they have the appropriate skills to ensure project success.
 If necessary, a more established researcher can be added as a co-applicant.
 Similarly, where a proposal includes a joint lead organisation, justification must be given as to why this needs to be the case (please note that only one organisation will be party to the funding contract should the proposal be recommended for funding).

 The application must also include an intellectual property (IP) and commercialisation strategy.
 All background and any potentially arising foreground IP must be described in the application.
-An initial freedom to operate opinion must be provided, referencing any third party’s rights which may affect the development or commercialisation of the technology.
+An initial freedom to operate opinion must be provided, referencing any third parties’ rights which may affect the development, implementation or commercialisation of the technology.
+Market opportunities, both domestic and global, and the expected impact of the proposed technology must be described.
 A strategy should be put forward as to how third party rights will be managed to allow for further development and commercial exploitation.
-IP arrangements with collaborators, consultancies and sub-contractors must be regulated by appropriate agreements.
-Market opportunities, both domestic and global, and the expected impact of the proposed technology must be described.
-A strategy for the commercial development of the technology must be presented.
-At the end of the project, where appropriate, applicants should deliver an exploitation plan, including further IP and commercialisation strategy and potential sources of onward funding or investment.
+IP arrangements between collaboration partners and with consultancies and sub-contractors must be regulated by appropriate agreements.
+A strategy for the commercial development of the technology must be presented, as well as a strategy for adoption of the technology into the NHS or other healthcare systems, or into the social care system.
+This should include a plan for the exploitation of the data produced during the project, the identification of the key stakeholders to engage, and potential sources for onward investment.
+If the technology is in earlier stages of development, adoption and exploitation plans can be one of the project’s deliverables.

 Taking into account the expected benefits of the proposed work and the level of funding requested, the proposal must provide value for money.
 All requested costs must be sufficiently justified and essential for the proposed work; however, it is expected that all applications aim at achieving real impact, so the requested amount should allow for the effective development of the technology.
 Any funds requested for NHS support and treatment costs must be appropriate and justified.
 Guidance on how to complete the finance section of funding applications is available in the Finance Guidance.